Talent-Index/KANDA-scarfold/README.md

 - Edit your smart contracts in `packages/hardhat/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`

+## 🖼️ Branding

+The README uses the logo from `acces/Untitled design/1.png`.
+You can replace it with another option from the `acces/Untitled design` or `acces/Untitled design (1)` folders if preferred.